Fluxx

 Fluxx is a card game published by Looney Labs.
-It is different from most other card games, in that the rules and the conditions for winning are altered throughout the game, via cards played by the players.
+The rules and the conditions for winning are altered throughout the game via cards played by the players.

 History

-Fluxx was created by Andrew Looney on as the first game for his and his wife's part-time game design company, Looney Laboratory.
+Fluxx was created by Andrew Looney on as the first game for Looney Labs, a small games company established by husband-and-wife team Andy (who invents the games) and Kristin Looney (who runs the company as its Chief Executive Officer).
 The original print run was for 5,000 units and was released in 1997.